Quantum Natural Language Processing on Near-Term Quantum Computers: From Sentence to Diagram

 Deciding \emph{grammaticality}---that is deciding whether the product type associated to a given sequence of words by a pregroup grammar $\textbf{G}$ reduces to the chosen sentence type $s$---is an efficiently solvable problem~\cite{preller,felice2019functorial}.
 In the graphical calculus, the witness of grammaticality for a sequence of words is a pattern of nested caps (and possibly cups) connecting the atoms in the product type in such a way as to leave only one $s$ type open:

 There exist several measures of how grammatical a sentence is, such as \emph{Harmony}.
 For pregroup grammars, Harmony can be defined as the number of non-sentence atomic types left open after parsing~\cite{lewis2016harmonic}.
-Harmony maximisation---i.e. finding the parsing closest to a witness of sentence grammaticality---non-trivial problem which enjoys polynomial quantum speed-up~\cite{wiebe2019quantum}.
+Harmony maximisation---i.e. finding the parsing closest to a witness of sentence grammaticality---is a non-trivial problem which can have a polynomial speed-up when it is approached with quantum annealing~\cite{wiebe2019quantum}.
+Thus, in principle, the first part of the pipeline that prepares the input diagram could be tackled with a quantum computer instead of using classical methods.
+However, this is left for future investigation and we stay aligned with the DisCoCat literature in which the pregroup parsing problem is assumed solved and the sentence's diagram is given as input to the problem of computing semantics.